Peter Boatwright

 Peter Boatwright is the director and co-founder of the Integrated Innovation Institute at Carnegie Mellon University.
-His also an Allan D. Shocker Professor of Marketing and New Product Development Boatwright has coauthored three books: The Design of Things to Come: How Ordinary People Create Extraordinary Products, Built to Love – Creating Products that Captivate Customers, and Managing the Unmanageable: 13 Tips for Building and Leading a Successful Innovation Team.
+He is also the Allan D. Shocker Professor of Marketing and New Product Development at the Tepper School of Business.

 Academia

-Boatwright has an M. S. in Statistics from University of Wisconsin, and both his MBA and Ph.D are from University of Chicago’s Booth School of Business.
+Boatwright has an MS in Statistics from University of Wisconsin, and both his MBA and Ph.D are from University of Chicago’s Booth School of Business.